ExpediaGroup/styx/docs/user-guide/configure-tls.md

 ### Backend Application Attributes:

-  - trustAllCerts - Turns off (true) or on (true) client-side TLS authentication.
-When `trustAllCerts` is false, origin servers need to provide a trusted certificate or the connection will be rejected.
+  - *trustAllCerts* -  When `trustAllCerts` is false,origin servers need to provide a trusted certificate or the connection will be rejected.
+If true, all the server certificates will be allowed.

   - *sslProvider* - Specifies a Java service provider implementation for the TLS protocol.
     Supported values are `JDK` and `OPENSSL`.
 Note that `OPENSSL` is a platform dependent